dykstranet/cryptonews/README.md

 This is a project that collects significant, price effecting news items.
 See https://dykstranet.github.io/cryptonews/.

+New item suggestions are welcome through pull requests on `data/news.csv`

 To update the annotated data and automatically push to origin, do `./scripts/automate.sh`.